138paulmiller/wyvern/Independent_Study.md

           (+ a a)))
        3)

 After discussion with Professor Wortman, I concluded that pattern matching would greatly simplify AST reconstruction process.
-So a pattern matching Chicken Scheme Extension  matchable was used to achieve the syntax transformations,  otherwise known as desugaring.
+So a pattern matching Chicken Scheme Extension matchable was used to achieve the syntax transformations, colloquially known as desugaring.
 Implementation

 The transpiler is broken up into four major modules, entry_point, desugar,  frontend, and  backend.

 The entry_point defines the repl as well handling command-line arguments.
-After reading the input from the input port, the entry_point sends the AST to the desugar module.
+After reading the builtin list AST from the input port, the entry_point sends the AST to the desugar module.

 The desugar module reconstructs the input AST into an AST representation using only core features of the language.
 Each pass makes use of the matchable extension to capture the relevant data from the AST.
 The reconstruction is achieved by defining procedures that will reconstruct a single derived expression into its core representation.